puppetlabs/puppetlabs-apache/README.md

 ##### `jk_mounts`

 Sets up a virtual host with 'JkMount' and 'JkUnMount' directives to handle the paths for URL mapping between Tomcat and Apache.
-Default: undef.
+Default: `undef`.

 The parameter must be an array of hashes where each hash must contain the 'worker' and either the 'mount' or 'unmount' keys.